Sairyss/domain-driven-hexagon/README.md

 Domain objects have to protect their invariants.
 Having some validation rules here will protect their state from corruption.

-`Value Object` represent a typed value in domain.
+`Value Object` can represent a typed value in domain.
 The goal here is to encapsulate validations and business logic related only to the represented fields and make it impossible to pass around raw values by forcing a creation of valid `Value Objects` first.
 This object only accepts values which make sense in its context.
 This will make application more resilient to errors and will protect it from a whole class of bugs.

 There are a lot of cases when invalid data may end up in a domain.
 For example, if data comes from external API, database, or if it's just a programmer error.

-- External APIs may have errors and return corrupted data;
+- External APIs may return corrupted data;
 - Database may return incorrect data when someone modifies it manually (especially when there are some admin panels that allow to do that);
 - Programmer may create objects with incorrect input by accident: `new Email(someRandomString)`.